lawrennd/old_talks/_ml/includes/naive-bayes.md

 $$
 which means we can minimize our objective on each feature independently.

 These characteristics mean that naive Bayes scales very well with big data.
 To fit the model we consider each feature in turn, we select the positive class and fit parameters for that class, then we select each negative class and fit features for that class.
-We have code below.
+We have code below.}

 \newslide{Naive Bayes Summary}